Describe a countryside area that you have been to: IELTS Speaking Cue Card

 What other places would you like to visit in the countryside?

 I would love to visit places like the hills of Himachal Pradesh or the beaches of Goa.
 The serene environment and natural beauty of these places attract me.
-I think experiencing the countryside's tranquility would be refreshing, especially after my previous trips.
+I think experiencing the local culture and traditions would also be fascinating.

 Band 7